semen-ksv/test_scraping_site_django_api/README.md

 ## Test task: Scraping citrus.ua and API with Django Rest Framework
-Main web-scraping file webparser.py.
+Main web-scraping file scraper.py.
-Information save in database PostgraseSQL using peeve.
+Information saves in database PostgraseSQL using peeve and Django ORM.

 #### Implement:
   1. used Django Rest Framework
   2. models: ProductItem
   3. scraping with HTMLSession, BeautifulSoup
-  4. testing models, views, urls
+  4. use Celery and Redis for run scraping in the background
-  5. filtering by 'type', 'price', 'cashbak' using ```django-filter```
+  5. testing models, views, urls

-#### I couldn't connect web-scraping process with main loop of django because HTMLSession run oun Thread.
-Tried run with Celery and Redis but scraping process didn't start.
+  6. filtering by 'type', 'price', 'cashbak' using ```django-filter```

 #### Urls:
 1. main page with one button  ```/```